Estimating Graphlet Statistics via Lifting: Introduction

 \subsection{Our contributions}

-Graphlet coefficients are multipurpose statistical tools that can be used for model fitting and testing, network regression, and exploratory analysis for network data.
-Any CIS Monte Carlo sampling scheme has three goals: that it provides unbiased estimates of the graphlet coefficients, that the variance of the estimated coefficients is small, and that it does so in as few iterations as possible.
-Because massive graphs are often stored in distributed databases, we would like the sampling scheme to require only neighborhood queries (requests to the database returns the neighbors of a node) and we will avoid storing or processing the full graph.
-Because communication is often the bottleneck in distributed computing, neighborhood queries are the basic unit for measuring computational time complexity.

-After discussing the precise requirements for any CIS sampling procedure, we will introduce the lifting scheme for subgraphs.
-The key difficulty in any Monte Carlo method for graphlet counting is calculating the sampling distribution.
-We provide two methods, the ordered lift estimator and the unordered lift estimator, which differ in the way that subgraphs are represented and counted in the graphlet count.
-The ordered estimator allows for a modification, called {\em shotgun sampling} that samples multiple subgraphs in one shot.
-For our theoretical component, we prove that the estimated graphlet coefficients are unbiased when the underlying MCMC has reached the stationary distribution (called perfect mixing).
-We also prove that under perfect mixing, the variance of the estimator scales like $\Delta^{k-2}$ where $\Delta$ is the maximum degree, and show that the lifting scheme can have significantly lower sample correlations than the subgraph random walk.
-All proofs can be found in the supplement.
-We conclude with real-world network experiments that reinforce the contention that subgraph lifting has a lower variance than Waddling and lower sample correlation than subgraph random walks.
+We provide two methods, the ordered lift estimator and the unordered lift estimator, which differ in the way that subgraphs are represented and counted.
+The ordered estimator allows for a modification, called {\em shotgun sampling} that samples multiple subgraphs in one shot, which effectively gives it more samples per iteration.
+For our theoretical component, we prove that the estimated graphlet coefficients are unbiased, and prove that the variance of the estimator scales like $\Delta^{k-2}$ where $\Delta$ is the maximum degree.
+We conclude with real-world network experiments that reinforce the contention that graphlet lifting is competitive with a specialized Waddling implementation and has better accuracy than subgraph random walks.
+We implement $6$-graphlet lifting on a 2.9M vertex Facebook graph, demonstrating that lifting is the first sampling scheme that can scale to 1M sized graphs and $k$-graphlets where $k > 5$, and do so without any specialized modifications.